 Providing a simple box as a place for bees to set up home is very helpful to the bees without requiring you to look after them.
 Ideas for such boxes can be found online.

-In Canada you can buy Mason Bee kits which have not only the homes but live Mason Bees as well.
-Mason Bees are solitary bees which are much more active at pollination than honey bees.
+In Canada, you can buy Mason Bee kits which have not only the homes but live Mason Bees as well.
+Mason Bees are solitary bees that are much more active at pollination than honey bees.

 9. Get Active!